Group of about 15 people smiling with clipboards on prairie trail

 • explore outdoor spaces in a variety of ecosystems;

-• learn about Kansas ecosystems and other phenomena in science and engineering;
+• learn about Kansas ecosystems and other phenomena in science;

 • strengthen their curriculum;